muchyesdawg/notes/pages/thermondynamics.md

 - thermodynamics
 	- a branch of physics
-	- deals with thermal enrg
+	- deals with thermal energy and heat.
+- variables
+	- U   in joules
+	- e   in percentages
+- internal energy
+	- U